lightning/bolts/04-onion-routing.md

 otherwise meets the amount criterion (eg. some other failure, or invoice timeout), however if it were to fulfill only some of them, intermediary nodes could simply claim the remaining ones.

+### Directed Messages

+Directed messages have an onion with an alternate `hop_payload` format.
+If this node is not the intended recipient, the payload is simply a 33-byte pubkey indicating the next recipient.
+Otherwise, the payload is the message for this node.

 # Accepting and Forwarding a Payment